‘Extraordinary’ homelessness hearing held in LA’s Skid Row

 “Federal judges have a lot of power to stop things from happening.
 They don’t have much power to actually make things happen,” Blasi told The Associated Press.

-County Supervisor Hilda Solis told the court she wasn’t sure a consent decree was the answer, though she acknowledged a “not in my backyard” attitude was hindering housing construction in some neighborhoods.
+County Supervisor Hilda Solis told the court she wasn’t sure a consent decree was the answer, while acknowledging a “not in my backyard” attitude was hindering housing construction in some neighborhoods.

 Solis said landlords tell her: “How dare you place a facility within 5, 10 minutes of high-rise apartment buildings, when we’re trying to attract tenants?”